Azure/azure-sdk-for-js/sdk/schemaregistry/schema-registry-json/samples/v1/javascript/README.md

-# Azure Schema Registry client library samples for JavaScript (Beta)
+# Azure Schema Registry client library samples for JavaScript

 These sample programs show how to use the JavaScript client libraries for Azure Schema Registry in some common scenarios.